 A little update: there are different views when it comes to peeling rhubarb, or not.
 Generally, the younger, pinkish, slim stalks don’t need to be peeled – I didn’t peel the rhubarb here and it was ok.
 But if you’re using the greener, older and thicker stalks you may want to peel them (e.g. with a potato peeler) or at least make sure to pull off the strings that come off when trimming the ends, so they’re easier to eat.

-- About five large stalks of fresh rhubarb, tops and bottoms trimmed (note: you may have to peel the rhubarb if it's too stringy)
+- Five large stalks of fresh rhubarb, tops and bottoms trimmed (note: you may have to peel the rhubarb if it’s too stringy)

 - Rice syrup